MADCAZ/ngx-bootstrap-th/demo/src/app/components/+popover/docs/usage.md

 // RECOMMENDED
-import { PopoverModule } from 'ngx-bootstrap/popover';
+import { PopoverModule } from 'ngx-bootstrap-th/popover';
 // or
-import { PopoverModule } from 'ngx-bootstrap';
+import { PopoverModule } from 'ngx-bootstrap-th';

 @NgModule({
   imports: [PopoverModule.forRoot(),...]